HMS Phaeton (1782): Nagasaki Harbour incident

-Following the attack of the Phaeton, the Bakufu reinforced coastal defenses, and promulgated a law prohibiting foreigners coming ashore, on pain of death (1825–1842, Muninen-uchikowashi-rei).
-The Bakufu also requested that official interpreters learn English and Russian, departing from their prior focus on Dutch studies.
-In 1814, the Dutch interpreter Motoki Shozaemon wrote the first English-Japanese dictionary (6,000 words).
-Although the incident revealed the vulnerability of the Tokugawa system to foreign interference, the Bakufu did not enter into more fundamental reform of its defenses because of its priority on maintaining the internal balance of power with the country's daimyo.
+Following the incident, the Tokugawa shogunate reinforced Japanese coastal defenses and in 1825 promulgated the Edict to Repel Foreign Vessels.
+The shogunate also requested that official interpreters learn English and Russian, departing from their prior focus on Dutch.
+In 1814, Japanese interpreter Motoki Shozaemon wrote the first English-Japanese dictionary, consisting of 6,000 words.
+Although the incident revealed Japan's vulnerability to foreign intruders, the shogunate did not engage in more comprehensive reforms to Japanese coastal defenses due of its priority on maintaining the internal balance of power with the daimyo.

 After Nagasaki

-Pellew was confirmed in his rank of post captain on 14 October 1808, and went on to see action in the Invasion of Île de France in 1810 and the reduction of Java in 1811.
+Pellew was confirmed in his rank of post-captain on 14 October 1808, and went on to see action in the invasion of Isle de France in 1810 and the reduction of Java in 1811.

 In May, Phaeton escorted the second division of British troops, commanded by Major-General Frederick Augustus Wetherall, from Madras to Prince of Wales Island, and then on to Malacca.
 Once the expedition reached Batavia, Phaeton and three of the other frigates patrolled for French frigates known to be in the area.

 On 31 August a landing party from Phaeton and Sir Francis Drake, together with marines from Hussar, captured a fort from the French at Sumenep on the island of Madura, off Java.
 The British lost three men killed and 28 wounded.

 Pellew sailed Phaeton home in August 1812, escorting a convoy of East Indiamen.
 For his services he received a present of 500 guineas and the thanks of the East India Company.